How many boards do the most followed Influencers on Pinterest have?

 - Had a consistent brand.
 ALL Pins shared visual similarities.
 Their pins stood out, and they could be recognized as their own.
 Their brand stood out.

 - Posted 5-10 times per day.
-This may seem like a lot, but for anyone that has experience with any Social Media, you understand the importance of both quantity, and consistency.
+This may seem like a lot, but for anyone that has experience with any Social Media, you understand the importance of both quantity, and consistency with services like the ones on this site.
 Many fans drop off if you stop suddenly, or don’t follow a schedule.

 - All followed more than 200 people: This seems to be overlooked the most.
 The more you interact with Pinterest; ie add people to follow, comment on posts, repin, etc..
 The more visibility you will get.